cran-task-views/Hydrology/Hydrology.md

      the power-law and the generalized power-law from data on paired water elevation and discharge measurements in a given river using a Bayesian hierarchical model.

--   `r pkg("EcoHydRology", priority = "core")`: This package
-    provides a flexible foundation for scientists, engineers, and policy makers to base teaching exercises as well as for more applied use to model complex eco-hydrological interactions, including some SWAT calibration functions.

 -   `r pkg("ecoval")`: Functions for evaluating and visualizing ecological assessment procedures for surface waters